bemble/spoolman-bambu-bridge/README.md

 - Go 1.24+ (for building from source)
 - A running [Spoolman](https://github.com/Donkie/Spoolman) instance
-- One or more Bambu Lab printers with LAN mode enabled
+- One or more Bambu Lab printers, LAN mode not required

 ### Build & Run